 Sounds great, right?
 Certainly – except that chargebacks ending up costing more than the fraud they were supposedly preventing (similar to false declines/false positives).
 What’s worse is that a large number of these are “friendly fraud.”

 Friendly fraud basically means that a customer bought something and then claimed they never made the purchase or never received the goods.
-Unfortunately, the merchant is left holding the bag.
+Unfortunately, the A business that accepts credit cards for goods or services. is left holding the bag.
 Whether or not the customer actually received the goods or not, or that consumers are making honest mistakes or simply changing their minds is a moot point.
 Either way, the bottom line is that chargebacks are costly to businesses of all types and all sizes.

-Friendly fraud makes up a huge portion of chargebacks and accounts for 86% of chargeback requests, ultimately costing retailers more than $11 billion per year according to a CardNotPresent story published last week.
+Friendly fraud makes up a huge portion of chargebacks and accounts for 86% of The act of reversing a sale made by the merchant.
+This can happen for many reasons including procedural and fraud.
+The process usually begins with a dispute from the cardholder. requests, ultimately costing retailers more than $11 billion per year according to a CardNotPresent story published last week.
 That’s a lot of chargebacks and a lot of money.

 In this day and age where positive online ratings and reviews are crucial to the success of any business, merchants are pressed to comply with the wishes of consumers.
 Business owners are likely to say or do whatever they have to in order to please their customers quickly in an attempt to prevent potentially harmful reviews.
 As an unfortunate result, chargebacks are hastily processed and approved when they probably shouldn’t be.